 - Technical Feasibility

 However, choosing great metrics isn’t always easy right.
 When simultaneously using managing multiple agile projects and incorporating new agile initiatives, it can become difficult to measure the impact your changes are making, or if your team is actually improving.
 So what’s a company to do?
 Gaining an accurate work of what is actually happening; it’s imperative businesses use a combination of both business and agile metrics to keep track of projects.
 Business metrics help to measure the success of your agile initiative, and agile metrics will allow you to continuously improve upon processes and deliver exceptional results to clients—which should be the entire mission of an agile approach.
 Metrics and measurements are standard practice in waterfall projects, due to long project time’s extensive costs, and high-risk outcomes. project limit risk and the use of traditional waterfall metrics no longer happened, a better practice of the psychological and behavioral of motivating people, we can eliminate the use of old agile measures.
 This presentation combines theoretical background with real-life examples which are successfully applied agile metrics.
 Managers and executives a clear charter to use metrics effectively and things they may be focused on causing more harm than good.

 Powerful Agile Metrics-

 - Sprint Burndown chats

 - Cycle Time

 - Code Coverage

 - Escaped Defects

-This all agile metrics are used for a successful project without any issues to be identified in the future, metrics will give you the result how the team will finish the project within time.
+All agile metrics are used for a successful project without any issues to be identified in the future, metrics will give you the result of how the team will finish the project within time.

 Our selection includes agile software development metrics, which will aid in delivering quality software on time while ensuring the well-being of your team members.
 Using each and every member of the metrics on the list is not a precondition for creating shippable software products.
 In the end, the choice depends on a team’s scrum or Kanban master, the team, and the agile culture in the organization or the team.